Tour Stop No. 2

 “Band of Capitves Driven Into Slavery.”
 Lithograph from The Life and Explorations of David Livingstone, LL.D.
 [London, 1870?]

-Most of the early labor-force in North America had been indentured labor: 320,000 of the 457,000 colonial settlers.
-These were Britons sold as servants without pay for 5-10 years, with children under five obliged to work until age twenty-one.
-Such numbers were possible because of three almost unprecedented developments that occurred alongside liberalization: a near-doubling of Britain’s population from 1600-1800, significant declines in farm labor, and dramatic rises in urban pauperism.
-The goal was to populate the colonies to ward off rivals, and to rid the British isles of the unwanted poor, most frequently described as “waste” and various other like terms (e.g., “white trash”).
+Most of the early labor-force in North America was indentured British labor, 320,000 of the 457,000 settlers.
+These were men and women sold as servants without pay for 5-10 years, children under five obliged to work until twenty-one.
+Such numbers were possible because of three almost unprecedented developments that occurred in Britain as the economy gradually liberalized: a near-doubling of the population between 1600 and 1800, alongside significant declines in farm labor and dramatic rises in urban pauperism.
+The indentured were sold to rid Britain of these unwanted poor, and to fill the “plantations” (colonies).
+As the historian Nancy Isenberg finds, they most often described as “waste,”or a dozen similar terms, previewing the later “white trash.”

-Indentures ranged from adults to poor boys and teens (the majority), “spirited” off city streets.
+Indentures ranged from adults to poor boys.
+Teens were the majority.
 Women constituted a full quarter.
-Many were also criminals, opting for servitude instead of the notorious workhouses and debtor prisons proliferating in Britain.
+They were often “spirited” off British city streets.
+But many were also criminals, opting for servitude instead of the notorious workhouses and debtor prisons that also proliferated in Britain during this period.
 Hence, the English writer Samuel Johnson’s quip that Americans were “a race of convicts.”
-A large number had been sentenced to death, with capital punishment exploded from 50 to 250 categories after the late 1600s, mostly for crimes of property.
-The liberal Dutch philosopher Bernard Mandeville observed, casually: “Hundreds, if not Thousands, of Necessitous Wretches… are daily hanged for Trifles.”
+A large number had been sentenced to death, capital punishment exploded from 50 to 250 categories after the late 1600s (mostly for crimes of property).
+The Dutch philosopher Bernard Mandeville observed, casually: “Hundreds, if not Thousands, of Necessitous Wretches… are daily hanged for Trifles.”

-The indentured faced horrid conditions, with sometimes not even half surviving the voyage from Britain.
+The indentured faced horrid conditions.
+Sometimes not even half survived the voyage.
 Spouses and children were often separated for long periods, sometimes permanently.
 They could be flogged and mutilated.
 And they were often branded physically if they ran away, as many did.
-But their service was not hereditary.
-And until the 1700s they had a chance to own a small plot of land.
+But, crucially, their service was not hereditary.
+And in the colonies they had a chance to obtain land.

-Thus, as ownership concentrated, British emigration shifted to other imperial destinations like Australia, and the cost of North American labor rose.
-African slaves presented the solution.
-Many of the elite were “at best ambivalent.”
-But as New York’s acting governor explained, “the want of hands and the Dearness of Wages of hired Servants makes Slaves at this Time, necessary.”
-The dominant liberal thinkers of the age, such as John Locke and the Baron de Montesquieu, echoed the sentiment.
-Merchants thus purchased 275,000 from west Africa and the upper Guinea coast between 1700 and 1775 — roughly two-thirds of all the slaves brought to North America during the colonial period.
-It was the largest “immigrant” group of the period, most hailing from Angola, the Congo, and Gabon.
-As their number grew, Whites began to to associate blackness with slavery, an increasing source of anxiety in New York for both ordinary White laborers and the minority of free Blacks (10 percent).
+Thus, as land ownership concentrated in the 1700s, British emigration to newer colonies like Australia, and the cost of labor rose.
+Slaves presented the “solution.”
+Many elites were ambivalent.
+But as one New York governor explained, “the want of hands and the Dearness of Wages of hired Servants makes Slaves at this Time, necessary.”
+The dominant thinkers of the age, such as John Locke and the Baron de Montesquieu, echoed the sentiment.
+Merchants thus purchased 275,000 men and women from Africa between 1700 and 1775, roughly two-thirds of all the slaves brought to North America in the colonial era.
+It was the largest “immigrant” group of the period.
+Most hailed from Angola, the Congo, and Gabon.
+As their number grew, Whites began to associate blackness with slavery, an increasing source of anxiety for both poor white New Yorkers and the minority of free Blacks (10 percent).

 Slaves worked in every trade and were found on every street and in every village.
 They helped build New York’s roads, docks, bridges, mills, and the colony’s most vital buildings, from City Hall to the Battery and Fort, Dutch and English churches like Trinity, large taverns such as the Queen’s Head (Fraunces), the debtor prisons, the hospital, and the military rampart that became Wall Street.
 They were everywhere, one visitor commenting in 1774: “It rather hurts the Europian eye to see so many negro slaves upon the streets.”

 Roughly 40 percent of households in the metropolitan area (12 miles in any direction) contained one or two slaves, from royal officials and merchants to shopkeepers and artisans.
 In the wider colony, most lived on small farms, often close to relatives.
-But in the city, the greatest proportion was here in the East Ward.
-Larger absolute numbers resided in the Out Ward, at the northeast beyond the city, where freemen owned property (by the 1760s, a neighborhood of shacks, rampant with disease, home to the public slaughterhouse, five or six distilleries, several ropewalks, tanning yards, kilns, and the potter’s field).
+But in the city, the greatest proportion was in the East Ward.
+Larger absolute numbers lived in the Out Ward, where freemen owned property (by the 1760s, a neighborhood of shacks, rampant with disease, home to the public slaughterhouse, five or six distilleries, several ropewalks, tanning yards, kilns, and the potter’s field).
 Smaller absolute numbers could be found in the Bowery and Harlem, where the elite had large farms and mansions.

-Slavery was a business, financed by the city’s merchants — at least seventy of them working next door in the Dock Ward, the highest concentration of slaveowners.
-Philip Livingston, a rebel delegate and signer of the Declaration of Independence, was perhaps the largest trader in the colony.
+Slavery was a business, financed by merchants.
+The highest concentration of slaveowners was thus in the Dock Ward, where at least seventy worked and lived.
+Philip Livingston, who signed the Declaration of Independence, was perhaps the largest trader in New York.
 The Schuylers, Van Cortlandts, Waltons, and Beekmans were also prominent.
-And slavery was no milder in New York than in the southern colonies.
+Slavery was no milder in New York than in the southern colonies.
 It grew harsher under the British — the government banning marriage, for example, and permitting families to be split up.
 Killing was illegal.
-But, as in the Caribbean and Brazil, many died young, overworked and underfed.
-Most slept in attics, garrets, cellars, or kitchens.
-Women performed domestic services, helping free or indentured White women cook, clean, and raise children.
-And they often could not leave their masters’ homes except to fetch goods at market, owners prizing Black women unable to give birth.
+But, as in the Caribbean and Brazil, many died young.
+Overworked and underfed, most slept in attics, garrets, cellars, or kitchens.
+Women performed domestic services, helping free or indentured women cook, clean, and raise children.
+They often could not leave home except to fetch goods at market.

 By the early 1700s, New York had more slaves than any port but New Orleans and Charleston.
 It also saw the North’s first slave revolt in 1712, said to inspire the Plot of 1741 (pictured above).
 In both cases, White men and women joined, demanding greater economic and political freedom for themselves.
 As with Bacon’s Rebellion and the Stono Rebellion in the South, extremely harsh racial codes followed, mandating segregation.
 The city also staged long public “trials” followed by horrific executions, with thirteen “conspirators” burned alive, eighteen hanged, one crushed by a wheel, and more than seventy deported.
 The news generated enormous publicity throughout the British Empire.